felipelira/PrediPath/README.md

 <img align="left" width="10%" src="fig_predipath.png">

+# PREDIPATH...
-# PrediPath - PREDIcting the bacterial PATHogenicity
+# PREDIcting the bacterial PATHogenicity

 This repository is used to Predipath scripts and databases.